fairhopeweb/docs-4/admin/authentication/openid-connect.md

 ## Important information

-Some additional details on the OIDC integration are highlighted below
+Some additional details on the OIDC integration are highlighted below.

 **User provisioning**

 Unlike the Google integration which requires a local user account to exist in advance, OIDC users are created in Budibase automatically when they log in for the first time.
-It is important that only the users you wish to access Budibase have been assigned to the application configured in your identity provider.
+It is important that only the users you wish to access Budibase have been assigned to the application configured in your IdP.

-You may still use email onboarding to create an account for a user in advance, provided the email connected to your user is consistent with the user's email in your identity provider.
+You may still use email onboarding to create an account for a user in advance, provided the email matches the user's email in your IdP.